PiotrNewt/BikeGo/README.md

 ## 1. Introduction
 -----
-### 1.1 Final Result (not recorded)
+### 1.1 Final Result (2Do)

 ### 1.2 Project Instruction
  This project is a native iOS app implementation that provides ride users with navigation, security, data and social travel apps.
-The main functions implemented are as follows:：
+The main functions implemented are as follows:
 1. Navigation module
     * Map
         * Map rendering options